TheTechOddBug/lon-mirror/README.md

 - Metrics core: stable
 - SEI (Layer-1): active
 - IRI (Layer-2): active
-- Visual diagnostics: present
+- Superposition operator: active
+- Ω̂ estimation: active
-- Tests: invariant-based
+- OMNIA-LIMIT: integrated
 - API: frozen
-- Research line: active

 This repository is intended to be read by **humans and machines**.